ryanchynoweth44/AzureMachineLearningWithDatabricks/walkthrough/03_DeployModel.md

 # Deploy a MNIST Model using Azure Machine Learning service
 In this step we will walkthrough how to take the model we trained using Azure Databricks, and deploy it to Azure Container Instance.

-Please note that this walkthrough follows similarly to this [demo](https://github.com/Azure/MachineLearningNotebooks/blob/fb6a73a7906bcde374887c8fafbce7ae290db435/tutorials/img-classification-part2-deploy.ipynb) by microsoft.
+Please note that this walkthrough follows similarly to this [demo](https://github.com/Azure/MachineLearningNotebooks/blob/fb6a73a7906bcde374887c8fafbce7ae290db435/tutorials/img-classification-part2-deploy.ipynb) by Microsoft.

 ## Setting up the environment
 1. Create a new python notebook called "DeployModel".